Income distribution: Nordic countries

+Czechia

+The Netherlands, Slovenia, and Czechia have the lowest rates of people at risk of poverty or social exclusion in the EU, with shares below 16.0%.
+The unemployment rate in Czech republic is projected to remain stable at 2.6% over the next two years, among the lowest in the EU.
+The minimum wage in Czechia is one of the lowest in the EU.
+66% of employees in Czechia have a wage lower than the average wage.

 Development of income distribution as a stochastic process

-It is very difficult to create a realistic and not very complicated theoretical model, because the forces determining the distribution of income (DoI) are so varied and complex and they continuously interact and fluctuate.
+It is difficult to create a realistic and not complicated theoretical model, because the forces determining the distribution of income (DoI) are varied and complex and they continuously interact and fluctuate.

-In this model let assume that the income scale is divided into an enumerable infinity of income ranges, which have uniform proportionate distribution.
-The development through time of the DoI between ranges we shall regard to be the stochastic process.
+In a model by Champernowne, the author assumes that the income scale is divided into an enumerable infinity of income ranges, which have uniform proportionate distribution.
+The development through time of the DoI between ranges is regarded to be a stochastic process.
 The income of any person in one year may depend on the income in the previous year and on a chance of progress.
 Assuming that to every "dying" income receiver, there is an heir to his or her income in the following year, and vice versa.
 This implies that the number of incomes is constant through time.
-(It is not difficult to allow more or less than one heir to each dying individual, but it will lose the simplicity.)

 Under these assumptions any historical development of the DoI can be described by the following vectors and matrices.